UC San Diego RAD-AID Chapter

 UCSD Radiology Department Homepage

-Local projects leadership: Edward Smitaman MD, Dorathy Tamayo-Murillo MD, Kang Wang MD, Paul Manning MD
+Local projects leadership: Edward Smitaman, MD; Dorathy Tamayo-Murillo, MD

 Victoria Vuong, MD, ScM is a diagnostic radiology resident at the University of California San Diego and the co-chief of the UCSD RAD-AID Chapter.
 Throughout her time at the University of Southern California, Johns Hopkins Bloomberg School of Public Health, and Rush Medical College, she was involved in multiple local and global health outreach programs, providing community services, such as tutoring, lectures, and primary health services, and participating in international outreach programs with Global Medical Brigades in Honduras and Make a Change International in India.
-She has brought her passion for global health to both diagnostic and interventional radiology and is actively helping to develop her residency’s global health track.
-Victoria is excited to continue contributing in the UCSD free clinic and building UCSD’s presence with RAD-AID International.
+She has brought her passion for global health to both diagnostic and interventional radiology, visiting Tanzania with Road2IR as a third-year radiology resident.
+She is actively helping to develop her residency’s global health track and is excited to continue building UCSD’s presence with RAD-AID International through her participation with RAD-AID Guyana.

 Edward Smitaman MD: “As a member of the local community, I enjoy finding ways to make a difference.
 My son and I volunteer each Sunday for two hours at the North University Community Library Bookstore where we help process and sell books that have been donated.
 The proceeds of these sales average around $1000 monthly, and support improvements that make a difference for the library, its patrons, and select charities throughout San Diego.
 On these afternoons, I also provide free math and basic sciences tutoring services for library patrons.
 I’ve donated my time to local schools in the La Jolla area, including my son’s former school, Torrey Pines Elementary, where I participated in campus beautification efforts and fundraising events like the La Jolla Arts and Wine Festival.
 I’ve become a faculty advisor for Salk Institute Partners, as well as for the UCSD Free Clinic in Pacific Beach, where I will be working with others on staff to provide point-of-care diagnostic ultrasounds to medically underserved San Diegans.
 I’ve also had the honor to serve as the faculty mentor for the UCSD Radiology Community Service Committee, with whom I have arranged an Encinitas beach cleanup, served meals at Father Joe’s Village, and participated in various 5K runs in San Diego.
 Finally, I am working as a faculty advisor at La Jolla High Biomedical Innovations Pathway teaching and cultivating local high school students’ interest in healthcare and biomedicine careers.”